ployground/bsdploy/docs/narr/provisioning-plain.rst

 Local hardware
 --------------

-How to provision a FreeBSD compatible PC that you have physical access to.
+The most common scenario for using a plain instance is physical hardware that you have access to and can boot from a custom installer medium.

 Download installer image